armindocachada/tensorflow-with-object-recognition/README.md

 ## OpenCV

 Second tool used is OpenCV.
-OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
 OpenCV Is used to process each frame of the video and apply a Tensorflow model.

 ## Docker